At first glance, vision may seem like a simple one-way transaction. We

 When we see things in this way, we grow,

-our consciousness grows and the world
+our consciousness grows and

 becomes a more mindful, loving place.